Alpha-VLLM/Lumina-T2X/Lumina-T2I/README.md

 ## Model Zoo

-The checkpoints of our model will be released soon~
+More checkpoints of our model will be released soon~

 | Resolution | Download URL     |
 | ---------- |------------------|